Abdelrahmanrezk/AIM_ML_Task/README.md

 **To see this stage of preprocessing data, check the [data_preprocess.py script](https://github.com/Abdelrahmanrezk/AIM_ML_Task/blob/main/data_preprocess.py) and to know how we shuffle the data, check the [data_shuffling_split.py script](https://github.com/Abdelrahmanrezk/AIM_ML_Task/blob/main/data_shuffling_split.py) its fully documented, and to get overview of the result from this stage check [Data pre-processing.ipynb notebook](https://github.com/Abdelrahmanrezk/AIM_ML_Task/blob/main/Data%20pre-processing.ipynb).**

 **Quick intuition about preprocessing and shuffling**

 ![Pre-processing Data](images/pre-processing_data.png)

+**Comparison the different splitting with the original data**

 |![Shuffling Data](images/shuffling_data.png)

+### Data preparation &  Modeling

+After we have the data and splited with Stratified splitting, we have to get features (numbers) from that text as any ML models or DL models just fit to numbers.

+So we use one of the modern approaches to get representation of each word "Word2Vec", instead of classical approaches like Vectorization or tf-idf and the the problems it runs from, either in encoding the context or the curse of dimension.

+Once we got these word representation and run the required functions to convert from word representation into text representation, we run into the modeling phase and train different models as table below present the different results we got.

+### How we passed through this stage

+- Read the training data
+- Split the data into training and validation.
+- Tokenize the training and validation text to get token representation.
+- Read the word2vec model to use.
+- Initialize the required variables.
+- Train different Machine Learning & Deep Learning Models

+**To see this stage of Data preparation &  Modeling, check the [ml_modeling.py script](https://github.com/Abdelrahmanrezk/AIM_ML_Task/blob/main/ml_modeling.py), and [keras_models.py](https://github.com/Abdelrahmanrezk/AIM_ML_Task/blob/main/keras_models.py) its fully documented, and to get overview of the result from this stage after run the notebooks check [ML Models Train.ipynb notebook](https://github.com/Abdelrahmanrezk/AIM_ML_Task/blob/main/ML%20Models%20Train.ipynb), and  and [DL Models Train.ipynb notebook](https://github.com/Abdelrahmanrezk/AIM_ML_Task/blob/main/DL%20Models%20Train.ipynb)**